 Smoke tasting panel

 Lunch that day was the tasting of the briskets prepared using the four different smokes — oak, hickory, mesquite, and pecan.
 Each participant received a small slice of brisket from each smoke and were asked to rate it on 9-point scales.
-Students tabulated the results, and there was a four-way tie among oak, hickory, mesquite, and pecan.
-Most years, either oak or hickory wins this competition, but we are amazed that there are really few differences in how the participants rate these briskets cooked with different woods/smokes.
+Students tabulated the results, and briskets smoked with mesquite and pecan were rated among the highest, those smoked with hickory were among the lowest, and those smoked with oak were intermediate.
+Last year, participants found no differences in preference for the four different smokes used.
+Most other years, either oak or hickory wins this competition, but we are amazed that there are really few differences in how the participants rate these briskets cooked with different woods/smokes.

 Life as a pitmaster panel

-One of the most highly regarded parts of Camp Brisket is the final panel, moderated by Jeff Savell, which featured Brandon Allen, Tejas Chocolate Craftory; Bryan Bracewell; Russell Roegels; Wayne Mueller; John Brotherton; Domenic Colbert, Brotherton’s Black Iron Barbecue; and Tootsie Tomanetz.
+One of the most highly regarded parts of Camp Brisket is the final panel, moderated by Jeff Savell, which featured Arnis Robbins; Bryan Bracewell; Russell Roegels; Wayne Mueller; John Brotherton; Domenic Colbert; Alanmykal Jackson; and Todd David, Cattleack Barbeque.
 The title of the panel was “Life as a Pitmaster,” and it gave each person a time to reflect on their path to where they are now, the challenges and opportunities they each face, and why in this crazy world of barbecue, they love this business so much.

 Send off meal